AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 -   **Sweden Central** gives us access to **GPT-4** (version **1106-preview** for the **Azure OpenAI** **Assistant API**), **GPT-3.5 Turbo**, and **Embedding models** (text-embedding-3-large).
 These will be used in Parts 3 and Part 4.
 -   **East US 2** gives us access to **GPT-4o**, **GPT-3.5 Turbo**, and **Embedding models** (text-embedding-3-large).
 Additionally, we can also deploy **fine-tuned** models in this region.
 These will be used in Parts 5 and Parts 6.

-We will now create three model deployments.
+We will now create the model deployments.
 It’s important to set the **deployment name** exactly as described below, since this name will be used in the Notebooks later.

 ### 3.1 Sweden Central